sophiajt/jntrnr.github.io/_posts/2015-10-28-transparency.md

 Moving into C, we start to see a bit more information popping out.
 We know that it takes in a ```char*``` for the name.
 Since this also isn't ```const```, we know that it's allowed to change the contents of the string we pass in.
 We also know it returns an ```int```, likely for error codes.

-We are starting to see into what the function can do, but there's still quite a bit we don't know.
-Can this function change our system?
-Can the name value be deleted?
-Can the function raise a signal (a C-flavored way of exceptions/events)?
-And what about those error codes?
+We are starting to see into what the function can do, but there's still quite a bit we don't know:

+* Can this function change our system?
+* Can the ```name``` value be deleted?
+* Can the function raise a signal (a C-flavored way of exceptions/events)?
+* And what about those error codes?
 How do we know the ```int``` is for error codes, and not returning the length of data written?
 If it is for error codes, how do we know which ones it supports?

 We've improved some, but we still lean heavily on conventions, code comments, and testing to ensure that this function behaves correctly.
 As an aside: one interesting point of C is that it doesn't have exceptions, like many languages, so you're almost encouraged to have a more value-based programming style, though it lacks many common features that help fill out the value-based story (pattern matching, algebraic data types, etc).